 We have incurred net losses in certain periods historically.
-We incurred a net loss of \$27.4 million in 2022, and our net loss for the three months ended March 31, 2023 and 2022 was \$9.0 million and \$6.8 million, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$75.4 million.
+We incurred a net loss of \$9.4 million \$8.3 million and \$9.0 million \$9.2 million in the three months ended March 31, 2024 June 30, 2024 and 2023, respectively, and \$17.7 million and \$18.2 million in the six months ended June 30, 2024 and 2023, respectively.
+As of March 31, 2024 June 30, 2024, we had an accumulated deficit of \$112.7 million \$121.0 million.
 We have spent significant funds on organizational and start-up activities, to recruit engineers and other employees and to support our research and development.
-The net losses we incur may fluctuate significantly from quarter to quarter and may increase as a result of geopolitical and market fluctuations, inflation, slow downs and/or recessionary pressures, the COVID-19 pandemic and other global economic factors.
+The net losses we incur may fluctuate significantly from quarter to quarter and may increase as a result of geopolitical and market fluctuations, inflation, economic slowdown and/or recessionary pressures, COVID-19 or any future pandemic and other global economic factors.

-Our long-term success is dependent upon our ability to successfully market our interconnect IP and IP deployment solutions, develop new interconnect IP and IP deployment solutions, earn revenue, obtain additional capital when needed and, ultimately, to maintain profitable operations.
+Our long-term success is dependent upon our ability to successfully market our interconnect IP and SIA solutions, develop new interconnect IP and SIA solutions, earn revenue, obtain additional capital when needed and, ultimately, to maintain profitable operations.
 We will need to generate significant additional revenue to achieve profitability.
 It is possible that we will not achieve profitability or that, even if we do achieve profitability, we may not maintain or increase profitability in the future.
 Our failure to achieve or maintain profitability could negatively impact the value of our common stock.